Did you know that September is the most popular birth month in the USA!

 In terms of dosage, there isn’t much of a change with the maximum limit going up to 0.25-0.3%, which is 3-4 drops in 50 ml of carrier oil.
 As far as the oils are concerned, you can also use lemon (distilled not expressed) along with lavender and chamomile.

-Although dermal use at this stage is sanctioned by Tisserand and Young, in my opinion, those wee bodies need just a few months more of adjustment time before you should use EOs on them.
+Although dermal use at this stage is sanctioned by Tisserand and Young, in my opinion, those wee bodies need just a few months more of adjustment time before you should use essential oils on them.

-I maintain that macerated oils can be just as effective but safer than EOs, which should only be reserved for emergencies.
-That said, the method of diffusion and the one drop limit on the amount of EOs still stands.
+I maintain that macerated oils can be just as effective but safer than essential oils, which should only be reserved for emergencies.
+That said, the method of diffusion and the one drop limit on the amount of essential oils still stands.
 Take a look at how oils can help to make life easy for you and your baby.

 Essential Oil Recipe for general well being